 What is Tamarisk?

-Mature tamarisk plants are able to reproduce from roots.
-Flowering branches are mostly primary or secondary branches.
-Each plant can produce as many as 500,000 seeds annually, and can produce seeds throughout the growing season.
-High stress induced by fire, drought, herbicides, or cutting can increase flowering and seed production.
-The seeds are dispersed by wind and water.
-Seeds are small with a tuft of hair attached to one end enabling them to float long distances by wind and water.
-Seeds are shortlived and do not form a persistent seed bank.
+Even a small patch of tamarisk can spread vigorously.
+The new individuals can sprout from the extensive root system, plus each plant can produce as many as 500,000 seeds in a single year.
+The seeds are small with a tuft of hair attached to one end enabling them to float long distances by wind or water.
+Luckily the seeds are shortlived and do not form a persistent seed bank.
 However, they can germinate within 24 hours of dispersal, sometimes while still floating on water.
-Seeds produced during the summer remain viable for 24 to 45 days.
-Winter longevity is approximately 130 days.
-Seed mortality is generally due to desiccation.
 If seeds are not germinated during the summer that they are dispersed, almost none germinate the following spring.
 By getting in the backcountry before this plant dominates the watershed, we can stop this infestation before it becomes unmanageable.
 (Source).